KG-NINJA/ZeroZenZero/README.md

 # ZeroZenZero
 > An AI-powered pipeline for reproducible science and poetic storytelling.
+> "ZeroZenZero aims to make scientific analysis as reproducible as poetry—anyone, anywhere, anytime."

 ## 🌱 Project Philosophy
 ZeroZenZero aims to blend scientific reproducibility with intuitive, poetic narrative.